eturino/eapi/README.md

 x.something # => 1
 ```

-### Calling methods in Eapi to get the
+### Object creation shortcut: calling methods in Eapi

 Calling a method with the desired class name in `Eapi` module will do the same as `DesiredClass.new(...)`.
 The name can be the same as the class, or an underscorised version, or a simple underscored one.

+The goal is to use `Eapi.esr_search(name: 'Paco')` as a shortcut to `Esr::Search.new(name: 'Paco')`.
+We can also use `Eapi.Esr_Search(...)` and other combinations.

-To show this feature we'll use the 2 example classes that are used in the actual test rspec.
+To show this feature and all the combinations for method names, we'll use the 2 example classes that are used in the actual test rspec.

 ```ruby
     class MyTestKlassOutside